District of Columbia retrocession

-The District of Columbia retrocession is the act of returning some or all of the land that had been ceded to the federal government of the United States for the purpose of creating its federal district for the new national capital of the United States, the City of Washington.
-The land was originally ceded to the federal government by Virginia and Maryland in 1790.
-After moving through various stages of federal and state approval, the Virginia portion was eventually returned in March 1847.
-The Maryland portion still constitutes the District of Columbia today, but at various times some have proposed retroceding it, in part or in whole, to address issues related to the voting rights of residents of the District of Columbia.
+The District of Columbia retrocession was the act of returning to Virginia some of the land from the District of Columbia that Virginia had previously ceded to the federal government of the United States.
+The land was originally ceded to the federal government by Virginia and Maryland in 1790 for the purpose of creating a federal district for the new national capital; the capital was moved from Philadelphia to what was then called the City of Washington in 1800.
+After moving through various stages of federal and state approval, the Virginia portion was retroceded in March 1847.

+Retrocession is the act of returning some or all of a portion of land that had previously been ceded.